ObjectPascalInterpreter/BookPart_3/README.md

 # BookPart 3

+Update (11/6/2021): Added new binary release (3.0.2.0).
+Includes console, dll library and GUI app in binary form.

 Update (11/6/2021): More updates to the book.
 Added array type, plus a lot of minor changes and bug fixes elsewhere.
 First version of the embeddable version of the interpreter in folder librhodus.
 This generates a dll which can be imported into another application.
 At the moment only four methods are exported from the dll, rhodus_initialise, rhodus_run, rhodus_terminate, and rhodus_getlastError.
 Example usage in RhodusIDE.
 The rhodus group project file will load all subprojects.